-Regular daily exercises such as cycling or walking have been linked to accentuating the gut microbiota and enhance helpful microbes developing a broad variety (10).
+Regular daily exercises such as cycling or walking have been linked to accentuating the gut microbiota and enhancing helpful microbes developing a broad variety (10).
 HIIT (high-intensity interval training ) is an excellent option as you only need to put aside 15-20 minutes each day to really get the blood pumping.

 Interestingly enough, early research on endurance training shows adverse long-term effects on the gut microbiome through long-term oxidative anxiety.

 A significant finding is that when physical activity stops, the beneficial effects of training revert the microbiome back into a negative state.
 This would suggest that regular daily exercise is needed to maintain a healthy gut.

 However, be very careful not to overtrain, as this can lead to debilitating conditions such as Chronic Fatigue Syndrome.

 The big takeaway here is that nutrition plays a significant role in maintaining a healthy gut microbiome.
-By adding foods rich in fiber and polyphenols, it helps mitigate the harmful bacteria that are always trying to enter and destroy the good bacteria in the gut.
+Adding foods rich in fiber and polyphenols, it helps mitigate the harmful bacteria that are always trying to enter and destroy the good bacteria in the gut.